lazyweirdo/osm-ipfs-proxy/README.md

 # osm ipfs proxy
-map.html and proxy.php are in a cheap VPS ipfstile.php is in a separate server, with more disk capacity
+map.html and proxy.php are in a cheap VPS. ipfstile.php is in a separate server, with more disk capacity

 Tile server system based on IPFS